Use the Product Search box on the right to search for any text contained in product Titles and Descriptions or for a specific Product Code.

 We were all sad to see Teen Camp come to an end, but we were all thankful for the privilege of being there.
 A big thank you to Mr and Mrs Jak for organizing it – we are really grateful for all that you’ve done!
 I think I can speak for all of us when we say that we won’t forget this one – and that we are looking forward to the next one. :-) - Megan Foote

-Please click here for more information and to order the book.
+Please click here to order your copy for $20.00

 In times of non-conflict work on communication - probably one of the most under parented areas.